-Chef Daniela Abel of Zaman International demonstrations how to make Mushroom Crisps with children at United Way’s Meet Up and Eat Up block party
+Chef Daniela Abel of Zaman International demonstrates how to make mushroom crisps.

 Summertime is a great season to try new foods with your family.
 School’s out, schedules are looser and many fruits and vegetables are in season.

-We asked three local chefs to join us at our Meet Up and Eat Up Community Block Parties this summer and share some of their favorite family-friendly recipes.
+We asked three local chefs to share some of their favorite family-friendly recipes.
 Next time you’re wondering what to make, give these a try:

 Time: 20 minutes